george-hawkins/arf-drone/pixhawk-setup.md

 Pixhawk setup
 =============

-For reasons we won't go into here Microsoft Windows has a much bigger issue than Mac or Linux with small hobbyist electronic devices that aren't backed by big corporations (who can pay up for a USB vendor ID and Windows certification).

-Often these devices appear to your computer as simple serial devices (the kind of thing that was common back in the days when people still used analog modems) or as generic USB storage devices.
-As such they can generally be connected to Mac or Linux machines without the need to install any extra drivers.
-This is not the case with Windows - where driver installation and setup generally forms a major part of creating a connection between your computer and one of these device for the first time.

-If updating the firmware on your transmitter or receiver via your computer or trying to connect a small FPV flight controller to something like [CleanFlight](http://cleanflight.com/) or [BetaFlight](https://github.com/betaflight/betaflight/blob/master/README.md) the driver setup generally involves something like [Zadig](http://zadig.akeo.ie/) (though recently an apparently more convenient/automatic solution is available in the form of the [ImpulseRC Driver Fixer Tool](http://www.dronetrest.com/t/fix-any-stm32-dfu-drivers-issues-when-flashing-betaflight-cleanflight-firmware/3603)).

-Having said all that it's nice to find out that for the Pixhawk drivers aren't an issue on any plaform, whether it's Windows, Mac or Linux.
-Mac and Linux don't need any additional drivers and on Windows the popular ground control application also automatically install the correct Pixhawk related drivers rather than leaving it to you as a separate step.

-But what's a ground control application?
-These applications fulfil a number of roles.
+In order to setup your Pixhawk you need a ground control application.
+Ground control applications fulfil a number of roles.
 Once your system is fully setup it's the software that you run on your computer to plan out routes that can be uploaded to the Pixhawk and can then be followed autonomously by your craft once it's in the air.
 If you've got a telemetry kit (like this [one](https://www.unmannedtechshop.co.uk/100mw-ardupilot-unmanned-telemetry-kit-v2-433mhz/)), with a ground module that's plugged into your computer and an air module that's plugged into the flight controller on your craft, then the ground control software can track the status of your craft in flight (showing it's location, battery level and other telemetry data) and also control it in a similar fashion to your transmitter.

 But most importantly initially, the ground control application is used to setup and configure your flight controller.
 It's use after this is optional.
 Once you've connected your flight controller to your computer via USB you can use the ground control application to update the flight stack (either [ArduCopter](http://ardupilot.org/copter/) or [PX4](http://px4.io/) in our case), calibrate the craft's sensors and setup the flight stack (configuring things such as flight modes).